 Purpose: Software development begins with a thorough specification of requirements for each component, database, or data file accessed by a component.
 These requirements are frequently documented informally in natural language, with the addition of diagrams and other illustrations that aid both users and software engineers in specifying components, databases, or data files accessed by a component for the software product and process.
+Requirements drive the design and implementation of the model.

 A typical division of requirements into categories would include: